Yash-ui-hue/Mini-projects/spotify clone/README.md

 # About the Project
-This is a spotify clone i have built
+This is a mini-project of spotify clone.

-## Tech stack used
+## Tech stack used 🛠️
 - HTML
 - CSS